piknotech/SwiftCollections/README.md

 <p align="center">
     <a href="#documentation">Documentation</a>
   • <a href="https://github.com/fredpi/SwiftCollections/issues">Issues</a>
+  • <a href="https://github.com/fredpi/SwiftCollections/pulls">Pull Requests</a>
   • <a href="#contributing">Contributing</a>
   • <a href="#license">License</a>
 </p>

+*SwiftCollections* is collection of handy, custom-written Swift collections, a category providing a great way to use all the power of Swift with protocols and generics.

-*SwiftCollections* is collection of handy, custom-written Swift collections.
-Not all of them are useful in every project, so this is rather a library of custom collections that may be suitable for specific tasks.
+Not all of the collections in this repo are useful in every project, so this is rather a library of types being suitabvle for specific tasks.
 For the sake of being able to build & test it, the files are nonetheless wrapped together as a static cocoa touch library of no further use.

 ## Documentation

-In this repo, a collection is not considered a type that has to conform to the `Collection` protocol, but anything that collects something.
-For an example, where a collection in the terminology of this repo doesn't conform to the `Collection` protocol, see `WeakArray`.
+In this repo, a collection is not considered a type that has to conform to the `Collection` protocol, but anything that collects any type in any way.
+However, collecting must be the main purpose of the type, so a `UIViewController` subclass with two arrays collecting `String` e. g. wouldn't properly fit into this scheme.
+For an example, where a collection in the terminology of this repo doesn't conform to the `Collection` protocol, but has the main purpose of collecting something, see `WeakArray`.

 This repo has a fixed file and folder structure: